top of page

 • Lead at least two workshops per year

-• Strong public speaking skills and ability to follow a manual
+• Strong communication skills and ability to follow a structured manual

 • English, Spanish, and Russian speakers welcome